Duistermaat-Heckman measures for Hamiltonian groupoid actions: Results

 \begin{defi} The \emph{Duistermaat-Heckman measure} is defined as the pushforward of the Liouville measure on $X$:

 \end{defi}

 We can describe this measure in an alternate way, which gives us an opportunity to analyse the quotient $X/\G$ in some more detail as well.
 Since the action is locally free, $X/\G$ is an orbifold with atlas $\G\ltimes X\rightrightarrows X$.
-In fact, one can view it as a ``Poisson orbifold'', the Poisson structure appearing on the level of $X$ as the (regular) Dirac structure
+In fact, one can view it as a ``Poisson orbifold'', the Poisson structure appearing on the level of $X$ as the (regular) Dirac structure $\mathbb{L}_{\omega}$ given by

+Here we denote by $\G\cdot x$ the orbit of the $\G$-action through $x$.
 The leaf space of this Dirac structure can be thought of as the leaf space of $X/\G$.
 We could also define the Duistermaat-Heckman measure as the pushforward of the Liouville measure to this leaf space.
 These two definitions are compatible, as we now explain.